citp/privacy-policy-historical/g/ge/get/getpebble.com.md

 We may automatically collect certain information about the computer or devices (including mobile devices and Smartwatches) you use to access the Services.
 As described further below, we may use third party analytics providers and technologies, including cookies and similar tools, to assist in collecting this information.

-  * When you use our websites, we may collect and analyze information such as your IP address, browser types, browser language, operating system, the state or country from which you accessed the Services, referring and exit pages and URLs, platform type, the number of clicks, domain names, landing pages, pages viewed and the order of those pages, the amount of time spent on particular pages, the date and time you used the Services and upload or post content, error logs, and other similar information.
+  * **Website Data.** When you use our websites, we may collect and analyze information such as your IP address, browser types, browser language, operating system, the state or country from which you accessed the Services, referring and exit pages and URLs, platform type, the number of clicks, domain names, landing pages, pages viewed and the order of those pages, the amount of time spent on particular pages, the date and time you used the Services and upload or post content, error logs, and other similar information.
-  * If you use our developer tools on cloudpebble.net, we may also collect information such as the software version number, the tools you use, error logs, project size, type of resources and APIs used, and how often you use them.
+  * **Developer tools.** If you use our developer tools on cloudpebble.net, we may also collect information such as the software version number, the tools you use, error logs, project size, type of resources and APIs used, and how often you use them.
 If you would rather not send us this information through the developer tools, you can visit the [developer tools documentation](http://developer.getpebble.com/guides/publishing-tools/pebble-tool/) for information regarding how to opt out.
   * When you use the Pebble app store, we may collect information such as your user ID, device serial number, search queries, and the apps you downloaded or stored.
-  * When you access the Services via a mobile device, we may collect information such as geolocation information (as described in the next section below), unique device identifiers (e.g., a UDID or IDFA on Apple devices like the iPhone, and iPad) and other information about your mobile phone or other mobile device(s), such as operating system, version, and time spent in different parts of our mobile app and other apps on your phone.
+  * **Mobile Device Data.** When you access the Services via a mobile device, we may collect information such as geolocation information (as described in the next section below), unique device identifiers (e.g., a UDID or IDFA on Apple devices like the iPhone, and iPad) and other information about your mobile phone or other mobile device(s), such as operating system, version, and time spent in different parts of our mobile app and other apps on your phone.
-  * When you use a Smartwatch and our mobile apps, we collect certain analytics information about your use of these services (such as features and third-party apps used, log files, buttons pressed, and support requests and results).
+  * **Smartwatch Data.** When you use a Smartwatch and our mobile apps, we collect certain analytics information about your use of these services (such as features and third-party apps used, log files, buttons pressed, and support requests and results).
 For example, if you choose to display event information from your calendar or from a third party website (e.g., Facebook or ESPN) to your Smartwatch timeline, we may collect information such as the number of events, title length, number of participants, durations, alerts, from what site the event came from, and other similar information.
 We collect and use most of this information solely in anonymous and aggregate form, but maintain log files in identifiable form for a period of time for troubleshooting and other purposes.
 This information helps us improve our products and services, troubleshoot bugs, and analyze device errors.
 Within your settings for the Smartwatch app, you may elect to disable analytics on your Smartwatch, although please be aware that disabling analytics may interfere with your ability to use certain apps or features, for example personalization or recommendation services.

+**Pebble SMS/Email Services.**

+If you would like to use our email or SMS services on your Smartwatch, we will ask for your permission to collect certain information to help us provide these services to you and to analyze usage and performance of these services.
+If you use our SMS service, depending on the mobile device platform you use, we may collect information that includes, but is not limited to, your phone carrier, message success/failure rates, and other similar information to help us provide and improve the service.
+To use our SMS service, you will be asked to provide us with access to your contact lists stored on your mobile device so that we can facilitate your communications and actions through the service.
+If you do not provide such access, you will not be able to use this service.
+If you use our email service, depending on the mobile device platform you use, we may collect information that includes, but is not limited to, which email accounts you choose to sync with your Smartwatch, the actions you take with respect to the messages you receive (e.g., archive, delete), message transmission success/failure rates, message character/word count, and other, similar statistical information.
+We use this information to identify the account with which your actions are taken and to provide and improve the quality of the service.
+We may also collect your authentication credentials or authentication token to retrieve your emails and to facilitate your replies and actions.
+We do not store the contents of your SMS or email messages or your authentication details on Pebble’s servers any longer than is required to send messages that you initiate.
+We also do not share them with third parties (other than our partner email and voice recognition providers so the messages can be transmitted) or use them for marketing purposes.
+If you no longer want to use these services, you can turn them off through your account settings.
+For more details about the types of information we collect on each mobile device platform, please [click here](https://help.getpebble.com/customer/portal/articles/2166170-sms-messaging?b_id=8308#Note).

+**Pebble Health Sleep and Fitness Service.**

+If you would like to use Pebble’s Health sleep and fitness services, we will ask for your permission to collect information about your Smartwatch’s motions throughout the day and night to provide you with information about your behaviors such as sleep patterns (when you wake up, when you sleep, sleep stage, etc.) and daily fitness activity (e.g., number of steps taken per minute).
+To make these services more accurate for you (such as to estimate the number of calories you have burned), you have the option to provide information including your gender, age, height, and weight.
+You will also have the option to receive more personalized fitness and sleep insights if you give Pebble permission to combine the data collected through the Health sleep and fitness services with other data from your watch.
+For example, if you enable the combination of your health, sleep, and fitness data with your timeline data, we can provide you with personalized communications about when your schedule will permit a workout, or we can let you know if you have an extra hour to sleep in.
+Through your account settings, you can turn off personalized insights or the collection and use of all health, sleep, and fitness data by Pebble.

 **Pebble Voice Recognition Service.**